This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Water and Wastewater Subsector

 There is also high demand for retrofit and renovation of water and wastewater treatment plants in utilities all over Brazil.
-The is a river clean-up project in the city of Sao Paulo, which demands onsite sewage treatment solutions.
+The “New Pinheiros” is a river clean-up project in the city of Sao Paulo, which requires onsite sewage treatment solutions.
 The river pollution is mostly due to sewage disposal.
 Several areas of the city are informally occupied and are not accessible to the traditional wastewater collection network, creating a major pollution problem.
 The program has already achieved noticeable results and has utilized U.S. technology to treat water in the river.

 Solid Waste Management